adopy/adopy/README.rst

    :target: https://www.codefactor.io/repository/github/jaeyeongyang/adopy

 **ADOpy** is a Python package for adaptive design optimization on experimental tasks.
-The adaptive design optimization (ADO) consist of three steps [Myung2013]_:
-(1) design optimization, (2) experimentation, and (3) Bayesian updating.
-Using adopy, you can utilize ADO for your experimentation, with a following
+The adaptive design optimization (ADO) consist of three steps [Myung2013]_: (1) design optimization, (2) experimentation, and (3) Bayesian updating.
+Using adopy, you can utilize ADO for your experimentations, with a following style (pseudo-code):
-style:

 .. code:: python